BenRaz123/fdu_notes/notes.typ

         - Means that suspect has been in direct contact with the plant
 - Precise palynology often requires SEM

-= Crime-scene reconstruction: bloodstain analysis patterns <c4>
+= Chapter 4: Crime-scene reconstruction: bloodstain analysis patterns <c4>

 == Key Terms <ch4>